whm3/civic_readiness_and_digital_hygiene/LINER_NOTES.md

 Social media loves to shout:
 **“It’s a PSYOP!”**
 **“It’s AI!”**
+**"It's AI Slop!"**

-Anytime something well-produced hits their feed.
+Anytime something well-produced or unknown hits their feed.

 > 🎯 In this case?
 It’s both.